-With Valentine's Day just around the corner, we thought it would be the perfect time to highlight our beautiful poetry collection.
-From Shakespeare's legendary sonnets to Emily Dickinson's expressive poetry, Canterbury Classics has it all.
-Keep reading to learn more about each title and to find that perfect Valentine's gift for your special someone.
+What the world needs right now is love and positivity.
+We thought it would be the perfect time to highlight our beautiful poetry collection.
+From Shakespeare’s legendary sonnets to Emily Dickinson’s expressive poetry, Canterbury Classics has it all.
+Keep reading to learn more about each title and to find the perfect poem to cheer you up.

 For thousands of years, poets across the world have expressed their thoughts on love with profound and memorable verses.
 Love Poems is a collection of works from more than fifty prolific poets, including Sappho, William Shakespeare, Lord Byron, Percy Bysshe Shelley, Emily Dickinson, and Robert Frost.
 This volume contains over a hundred works of poetry that have been cherished for generations, and that continue to stir modern readers’ hearts with their beauty.